 - Potassium Gluconate

-A normal level of potassium in your blood is important for all sorts of reasons, not least that a low potassium is a major cause of cramp in our muscles.
+A normal level of potassium in your blood is important for all sorts of reasons, especially that low potassium is a major cause of cramp in our muscles.
 Our levels of potassium are easily managed in a balanced diet, however, diarrhea, vomiting and certain diuretics such as water pills can cause a drop in potassium levels.
 Some nutritionists also claim that a modern Western diet is low in potassium – so a supplement is often necessary.

 - Chromium Picolinate